cloudberrydb/cloudberrydb-site/docs/system-utilities/gpmemwatcher.md

 ## Options

--f | --host_file hostfile`**
+**`-f | --host_file hostfile`**

-:   Indicates the hostfile input file that lists the hosts from which the utility should collect memory usage information.
+Indicates the hostfile input file that lists the hosts from which the utility should collect memory usage information.
 The file must include the hostnames and a working directory that exists on each one of the hosts.
 For example:

 ```shell
 cdw:/home/gpadmin/gpmemwatcher_dir/working